 Although we’re sponsored by US-based organizations of professional fiction authors, our efforts aren’t limited by country, genre, or publication history.
 We’ve designed the Writer Beware website so it can be used by any writer, new or established, regardless of subject, style, genre, or nationality.

 “Writer Beware” is an officially registered service mark of the Science Fiction and Fantasy Writers of America.

 Writer Beware is a volunteer effort.
 Our staff:

-Ann C. Crispin, co-founder and Chair of SFWA’s Committee on Writing Scams, has been active in SFWA since 1983.
-She served as Eastern Regional Director for almost ten years, and as Vice-President for two more.
-With her husband, two-time SFWA President Michael Capobianco, she was a 2006 recipient of the SFWA Service Award.
-Her more than twenty novels include the bestselling Han Solo Trilogy; top-selling Star Trek novels Yesterday’s Son, Time for Yesterday, and Sarek; and her final novel, Pirates of the Caribbean: The Price of Freedom.
-Her many freelance credits include articles in Writer's Digest and the SFWA Bulletin.
+Her more than twenty novels include the best-selling Han Solo Trilogy; New York Times best-selling Star Trek novels Yesterday’s Son, Time for Yesterday, and Sarek; the original series Starbridge; and her final novel, Pirates of the Caribbean: The Price of Freedom.
+Her many freelance credits include articles in Writer’s Digest and the SFWA Bulletin.

 Ann passed away in 2013, but her tireless work with Writer Beware stands as an enduring legacy.
 Visit Ann at www.accrispin.com.

 Writer Beware’s mission is to track, expose, and raise awareness of the prevalence of fraud and other questionable activities in and around the publishing industry.